ppscon/tf-static-scan/docs/DEMO-NARRATION.md

 >
 > REGO is the policy language from Open Policy Agent.
 Think of it like SQL for policies - you describe what you're looking for, and OPA finds it.
 >
-> Let me break this down in plain English:
+> Let me walk through this line by line:
 >
-> **[Point to top of screen - metadata section]**
+> **[Point to Line 1]**
-> First, we have metadata up here - title, description, the CloudSploit check ID it maps to, and severity level.
-That's just documentation.
+> Line 1: `package azure.storage` - This is just the namespace, like a folder for organizing our policies.
 >
-> **[Point to 'deny[res] {' line]**
+> **[Point to Lines 2-6 - metadata section]**
-> This line says 'I'm going to define a rule that creates violations.'
-The word 'deny' means if this rule matches, we block it.
+> Lines 2 through 6 - metadata.
+Title, description, the CloudSploit check ID it maps to (`blobs-soft-deletion-enabled`), and severity level (MEDIUM).
+That's just documentation to help us understand what this rule does.
 >
-> **[Point to 'resource := input...' line]**
+> **[Point to Line 7: 'deny contains res if {']**
-> Here we're saying 'Loop through ALL resources in the Terraform plan.'
-The underscore is a wildcard - it matches any resource, any index.
+> Line 7: This is where the rule starts. `deny contains res if {` - This says 'I'm going to define a rule that adds violations to the deny set.'
+The word 'deny' means if this rule matches, we block deployment.
+The `contains res if` is modern OPA 1.9 syntax.
 >
+> **[Point to Line 8: 'resource := input...']**
+> Line 8: `resource := input.configuration.root_module.resources[_]` - Here we're looping through ALL resources in the Terraform plan.
+The underscore in brackets is a wildcard - it means 'every element in the array.'
+So this loops through resource 1, resource 2, resource 3, all of them.
+>
-> **[Point to 'resource.type ==' line]**
+> **[Point to Line 9: 'resource.type ==']**
-> Now we filter down - we only care about Azure storage accounts.
+> Line 9: `resource.type == "azurerm_storage_account"` - Now we filter.
+We only care about Azure storage accounts.
 So if Terraform has 50 resources but only 5 are storage accounts, we only check those 5.
 >
-> **[Point to 'resource.mode ==' line]**
+> **[Point to Line 10: 'resource.mode ==']**
-> This line filters out data sources - we only want to check resources we're actually creating or managing.
+> Line 10: `resource.mode == "managed"` - This filters out data sources.
+We only want to check resources we're actually creating or managing, not ones we're just reading.
 >
-> **[Point to 'not resource.expressions.blob_properties' line]**
+> **[Point to Line 12: 'not resource.expressions.blob_properties']**
-> And THIS is the heart of the check.
-We're asking: 'Is the blob_properties block missing?'
+> Line 12: And THIS is the heart of the check. `not resource.expressions.blob_properties` - We're asking: 'Is the blob_properties block missing?'
 The word 'not' means 'if this doesn't exist.'
-So if a storage account doesn't have blob_properties configured, that means no soft delete, and we flag it as a violation.
+So if a storage account doesn't have blob_properties configured, that means no soft delete configuration, and we flag it as a violation.
 >
-> **[Point to 'res := {' section]**
+> **[Point to Lines 14-19: 'res := {' section]**
-> Finally, if we found a violation, we create a structured result - a human-readable message explaining what's wrong, the severity level, which CloudSploit check this maps to, and which specific resource is the problem.
+> Lines 14 through 19: If we found a violation, we create a structured result.
+A human-readable message explaining what's wrong, the severity level (MEDIUM), which CloudSploit check this maps to, and which specific resource has the problem.
+This is what you'll see in the CI/CD pipeline output.
 >
 > **[Broader point]**
 > I've written six of these rules total - one for each CloudSploit check we want to shift left: